mars0i/popco2/doc/sims/bali/initialnts8.md

 initialnts8.md
 ====

-## Revision of initialnts8.md: Split into source and target analogues.
+## Revision of initialnts7.md: Split into source and target analogues.

 There are two analogue realms, each with two analogues in it, as in the Sanday and crime analogy systems.

-Let's say that there are "spiritual" analogues and the "worldly" analogues (although that distorts Balinese thinking, I suppose).
+Let's say that there are "spiritual" analogues and the "worldly" analogues (although that distorts Balinese thinking).

 There are two kinds of spiritual analogues: Brahmanic/negara/state and peasant/subak.